seregazhuk/php-watcher/README.md

 ## Default executable

-By default PHP-Watcher uses `php` bin executable to run your scripts.
+By default, PHP-Watcher uses `php` bin executable to run your scripts.
 If you want to provide your own executable use `--exec` option or `executable ` param in config file.
 This is particularly useful if you're working with several PHP versions.